-Storyboard Composer for iPhone review
+Storyboard Composer for iPhone full review

 There’s no true movie-editing app on the App Store yet and no dedicated scriptwriting tools.
 But with Cinemek’s Storyboard Composer app (previously called Hitchcock), there is now a way to flesh out ideas.